nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Editing a vendor : `edit_vendor`

-Edits the details of the vendor identified by the index number used in the displayed vendor list.
+This command will allow you to edit the details of the vendor identified by the `INDEX` number used in the displayed vendor list.
 Existing values will be overwritten by the input values.

 **Format:** `edit_vendor INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [c/COMPANY] [b/BUDGET] [t/TAG]...`